neptulon/neptulon/README.md

 Following example creates a TLS listener with JSON-RPC 2.0 protocol and starts listening for 'ping' requests and replies with a typical 'pong'.

+// todo: move json-rpc example into its own readme and example_test.go files and link them from here and replace below one with a simple byte ping/pong and a separate sender example

 ```go
 nep, _ := neptulon.NewApp(cert, privKey, nil, "127.0.0.1:3000", true)
 rpc, _ := jsonrpc.NewApp(nep)